ANMedia/wp-vip-gh-workflows/README.md

 ## Workflows

-Summary descriptions of the available workflows
+Summary descriptions of the resuable workflows.

 ### Deploy to Built

 Build the application with Composer and NPM.
-Push to the WordPress VIP deployment branch `-built`
+Push to the WordPress VIP deployment branch `-built` using the WP VIP-hosted script.

 ### Lint